drshahizan/software-engineering/proposal/submission/sec01/Limapuluh/readme.md

 **Reporting Module**:<br>
 The reporting module will be responsible for generating reports based on the feedback data collected.
 These reports will be designed to provide insights into the strengths and weaknesses of the educational system at UTM, as well as the needs and preferences of the students.
 These reports can be used by the faculty and administration to make data-driven decisions to improve the quality of education and the student experience.

-**Authentication and Security Module**:<br>
-The authentication and security module will be responsible for ensuring that only authorized users can access the system.
-It will use secure authentication protocols and data encryption techniques to protect the sensitive information collected from students.
-This module will ensure that the feedback system is secure, confidential, and compliant with data privacy regulations.

 **Integration Module**:<br>
 The integration module will allow for the integration of the feedback system with other systems and applications used at UTM, such as the Learning Management System (LMS).
 This will enable the system to access relevant student data and provide a more comprehensive analysis of the feedback data collected.
 The integration module will also enable the system to send alerts and notifications to relevant stakeholders, such as instructors and administrators, based on the feedback data collected.